rmoskwa/Pulsepal/README.md

 ### Why use Pulsepal?

 Incredibly powerful coding assistant LLMs currently exist, but try using any for Pulseq and you might find yourself frustrated.
 Pulseq has unique function signatures and sequence design pipeline that is applied to the ever-changing and specialized MRI pulse sequence design field.
 Additionally, Pulseq is a two-sided coin, with programming on one side and MRI knowledge on the other, requiring knowledge of subtle but vital connections between MRI principles and sequence design.
-For this reason, LLM's will often be over-confident with their written Pulseq code and hallucinate.
+For this reason, LLMs will often be over-confident with their written Pulseq code and hallucinate.

 ## 1. **Specialized Pulseq Knowledge Base**
 - **Comprehensive Documentation Access**: PulsePal has access to a curated Supabase database with: